Charles Addams: Legacy

+Works

 Books of Addams's drawings or illustrated by him:

 Addams also illustrated two books by other authors.
 First was But Who Wakes the Bugler?
 (Houghton & Mifflin, 1940) by Peter DeVries.
 The other was Afternoon In the Attic (Dodd, Mead, 1950) by John Kobler.
 He also provided the cover art for such books as The Compleat Practical Joker (Doubleday, 1953) by H. Allen Smith and Here at The New Yorker (Random House, 1975) by Brendan Gill.